stijn-dejongh/lovecraft_public_domain/raw_converts/mg.md

  "Bell!
 Bell! where are you old man!? " and acting very suspiciously.
 He then followed them, and   they entered The Burns's Tomb!
 He then followed them in and they touched a spring at a point marked  "A " and then Dissapeared ".
-"I wish king John were here ", Said Gibson,  "What's your name, "?
+"I wish king John were here", Said Gibson,  "What's your name, "?
 "John Spratt ". replied the visitor.

     Chapter VI  The chase for Bell.